You are here

 “A hospital will spend a million dollars on a thorough scanning device that can process four relatively predictable people in an hour,” said Greenberg.
 “An airport wants a device that can process thousands of bags—which could literally contain just about anything—each hour for less than $100,000.
 That’s why airport security technology is so challenging.”

-The technology at the heart of the new project is a hybrid X-ray system that combines multi-view transmission with X-ray diffraction tomography.
-The former involves passing X-rays through an item from multiple angles to develop a 3D image, and is already in use in many airport screening devices.
+The technology at the heart of the new project is a hybrid X-ray system that combines a multi-view transmission with X-ray diffraction tomography.
+The former involves passing X-rays through an item from multiple angles to develop a 3D image and is already in use in many airport screening devices.
 The latter currently doesn’t exist outside of laboratory prototypes and was originally explored beginning in 2012 by Greenberg and David Brady, the Michael J. Fitzpatrick Professor of Photonics at Duke.

 X-ray diffraction tomography involves gathering information from X-rays that have bounced off of an object to determine what materials it is made out of.
 When an X-ray ricochets off of an object, its deflection angle and wavelength create a sort of “fingerprint” unique to that material’s atomic structure.
 The technology to ID these fingerprints already exists.
 The challenge is in engineering a system that can do it quickly.